Klaudioz/Obsidian-Vault-Reviewer/README.md

 ## 📄 License

 This script is provided as-is for personal use.
 Please review and test thoroughly before using on important data.
 Always backup your vault before running cleanup operations.

-Enhanced notes are saved immediately - ensure you're comfortable with AI-generated additions to your knowledge base.
+**Content Safety Guarantee**: The enhancement feature includes a triple-layer safety system that ensures your original content is NEVER deleted or modified.
+Original text is preserved character-for-character, with automatic validation and fallback protection.
+Enhanced notes are saved immediately - the AI only adds new content, never removes or changes existing content.